 Phone: (617) 708-6498

-Degrees: law; master’s in elementary education; bachelor’s in English lit and art history
+Degrees: J.D.; master’s in elementary education; bachelor’s in English lit and art history

 Do you need help with editing, revising, and/or organizing your writing?
 Or perhaps with developing your ideas into a work that you have not yet written?

-I greatly enjoy collaborating with writers and publishers on academic, fiction, and nonfiction works (from books and journal articles to essays and blogs).
+A former attorney and teacher with broad editing experience, I greatly enjoy collaborating with academics, other writers, and publishers on academic, fiction, and nonfiction works (from books and journal articles to essays and blogs).

 Experience: Nearly 30 years as a copy editor, content editor, and developmental editor, both freelance and in-house.